 You decide when you get up, how much time you spend working, and how many clients you can handle.
-You’re also in charge of finding and providing work for yourself.

-While this is liberating in a lot of ways, it’s also arguably the biggest issue for many freelancers.
+While this is liberating in a lot of ways, being a freelancer means that you’re also in charge of finding and providing work for yourself.

-The freelance industry is growing rapidly — almost one-third of the American workforce is freelance, contributing $1.2 trillion to the economy.
+The freelance industry is growing rapidly — almost one-third of the American workforce is considered freelance, contributing $1.2 trillion to the economy.